|William S. Long 1889-1894|

 |James Earl Danieley 1957-1973|

 A native of Alamance County, Dr. J. Earl Danieley has dedicated half a century to the growth and improvement of Elon and the surrounding community.
 A 1946 Elon graduate, he received graduate degrees in organic chemistry from the University of North Carolina at Chapel Hill and conducted post-doctoral research at Johns Hopkins University.
 Beginning his career as a chemistry instructor at Elon, Danieley served from 1953 to 1956 as dean of the college before being named president of Elon in 1957.
 He stepped down in 1973 to dedicate the next years of his life to teaching.
-Danieley has been the Thomas E. Powell Jr. Professor of Chemistry since 1982.
-He was elected to the University of North Carolina Board of Governors in 1983 and served in that capacity for 12 years.
+Danieley was elected to the University of North Carolina Board of Governors in 1983 and served in that capacity for 12 years.
 In 1987, Danieley agreed to reduce his teaching hours in order to serve as Elon’s director of planned giving in the development office, a position he held until 1992.
 In that year he was named president emeritus of the college.
+In recent years he has continued to teach classes as a member of the faculty of the Department of Chemistry.

 |James Fred Young 1973-1998|

 Dr. J. Fred Young has spent a lifetime striving for educational excellence in Alamance County.
 A native of Burnsville, N.C., Young was educated at Mars Hill College, Wake Forest University, the University of North Carolina at Chapel Hill and Columbia University.
 In 1973 Young was named the seventh president of Elon College and served until 1998, making him one of the longest-serving presidents in Elon history.
 During the 25 years of his tenure, the college more than doubled enrollment to 3,685 and became one of the premier undergraduate institutions on the Eastern seaboard.
 New academic offerings included masters programs in business administration, education and physical therapy; a new general studies program; and new majors including communications, computer systems, sports medicine and leisure/sport management.
 The Elon campus expanded from about 145 acres to more than 500 acres during Young's presidency.
 Facilities construction and renovation included additions of the Center for the Arts; The Koury Center for athletics and physical education; the Moseley Center for campus activities; the Story Center, Jordan Center and East Campus residence hall complexes; and the McMichael Science Center.
-Groundbreaking was held for the Carol Grotnes Belk Library, and Young also began planning and fund raising for Rhodes Stadium.
+Groundbreaking was held for the Carol Grotnes Belk Library, and Young also began planning and fundraising for Rhodes Stadium.
+Dr. Young has been named President Emeritus by the Elon Board of Trustees.

 |Leo Michael Lambert 1999-|